xendit/xenissuing-android/README.md

 ### Requirements

-To be able to use XenIssuing, you will need to use a private key provided by Xendit.
+To be able to use XenCrypt, you will need to use a private key provided by Xendit.

 ### Usage
 ```android